sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-07-27-loop-through-an-array.md

 permalink: /TipsnTricks/:categories/:title:output_ext
 ---

-Looping through an array is a very important trick to learn in Apps-Script.
+Looping through an array is a very important trick to learn in Apps Script.
 In this example we will select a range, where each cell contains a number, then we will loop trough all the values and sum them up.

 ### Let's select the range first